Streaming may seem simple, but it takes a lot to be a successful streamer. Let’s see the most important things to remember!

 Let me tell you a (not) secret – we all do!

 It gives you a better view and control of what you’re doing.
-You’re in the controlled setting and there are no unexpected surprises.
+You’re in a controlled setting and there are no unexpected surprises.
 We know how detrimental these can be to your stream.

 Not to mention the fact that you can use extra gear to equip your basic PC setup and make your streaming content all the more appealing to the audience.